gpecorino/Lyric_NLP_Analyzer/README.md

 ## Themes

-The model predicts the presence of these 12 themes:
+The model predicts the presence of 12 themes, selected to capture the most common subjects in popular music without becoming too granular:

 | Themes ||
 |---|---|